MX and VLC are the two media players with vibrant video and audio tools. An Indian company owns MX Player, while we all

 The premium version of MX costs a few bucks depending on the location, which gives access to the ad-free experience.

 Still not sure about the two?
 Watch this VLC vs. MX Player video and see both in action.

 I would suggest going with VLC because it supports a little more extensions and is completely free.
 MX Player is great, but to get rid of ads and unlock premium features, you’ll have to pay money.

 I hope the article VLC vs. MX Player helped.
 Which app will you be using?
-Please share your views in the comments below and subscribe to the newsletter for future updates.
+Would you please share your views in the comments below and subscribe to the newsletter for future updates?